 One in 10 young women in UK identify as LGB, figures suggest

+One in 10 young women in UK identify as LGB, new figures suggest

 The proportion of young women in the UK identifying as lesbian, gay or bisexual (LGB) has more than doubled in five years and now stands at around one in 10, new data suggests.